ozyurtf/cpu-scheduler/README.md

 **Pipe** is basically an **inter-process communication mechanism** that **provides temporary storage between processes**.
 They can be created by **applications**.

 A pipe is basically implemented with a **buffer data structure** in the kernel.
 And in the produer-consumer problem, the **output of the producer is passed to this buffer** and the **consumer takes the information from the same buffer**.
+So, **a pipe allows data flow from one process to another in FIFO manner.**

 When the **buffer** is **full**, **pipe blocks the producer** to put a new information to it.
 Similarly, **when the buffer is empty**, **pipe blocks the consumer** to prevent it to attempt consuming an information from an empty buffer.